 I am pleased as punch to see the strawberries that have over-wintered…the patch keeps spreading and spreading every year.
 The parsley and basil are a sight for sore eyes too.
 And the mint that I dug up and re-potted last fall has been adding flavor to freshly brewed tea.

-I do agree that fruit and vegetable gardening is quite satisfying.
-If you’ve never tried vegetable gardening, now is a good time to start.
-First, check with your local extension service to find out what grows best in your area.
+I agree that fruit and vegetable gardening can be very satisfying.
+If you haven’t tried vegetable gardening before, now is a great time to start.
+First, check with your local extension service to find out which crops grow best in your area.

-• Home grown simply tastes better.
-Fruits and vegetables grown in your backyard are more robust and flavorful than the grocery store kind.
+No 1.
+Homegrown produce tastes better.
+Fruits and vegetables grown in your backyard are typically more robust and flavorful than those from the grocery store.

-• Become self-sufficient and feel a sense of independence from the mega food suppliers.
-Who isn’t getting sick and tired of produce from Mexico.
+No. 3.
+Self-sufficiency.
+Growing your own food fosters a sense of independence from large food suppliers.
+Many people are getting tired of relying on produce from Mexico.

-• Digging in the garden is good therapy for the mind and body.
-On occasion, overturning some earth has calmed my nerves and lifted my spirits.
+No. 5.
+Therapeutic gardening.
+Digging in the garden can be great therapy for both the mind and body.
+I often find that turning over the soil calms my nerves and lifts my spirits.

-• Get the kids involved.
-It builds character.
-Have them pick out favorite vegetables and help with the planting.
-They will learn how to start a project, watch it grow and feel the sense of accomplishment upon harvest.
+No.6.
+Involve the kids.
+Getting children involved in gardening builds character.
+Have them pick out their favorite vegetables and help with planting.
+They will learn how to start a project, watch it grow, and experience a sense of accomplishment when it’s time to harvest.

 I hope this has inspired you to start your Victory Garden today!